Manhattan Institute for Policy Research: Programs

 President Bush addresses a meeting of the Manhattan Institute at Federal Hall National Memorial on November 13, 2008.

 The institute founded its quarterly magazine on urban policy and culture called City Journal in 1990.
-As of 2018, it is edited by Brian C. Anderson; contributors include Heather Mac Donald, Christopher F. Rufo, Theodore Dalrymple, Nicole Gelinas, Steven Malanga, Edward L. Glaeser, Kay Hymowitz, Victor Davis Hanson, Judith Miller, and John Tierney.
+As of 2026, it is edited by Brian C. Anderson.

 The Adam Smith Society was founded by the institute in 2011.
-Bloomberg describes it as a nationwide chapter-based association of business school students who “double down on” capitalism.
-As of 2018, the organization had nine professional chapters, located in Austin, Boston, Chicago, Dallas, Houston, London, New York City, San Francisco, and Washington, D.C., and 33 student chapters at such schools as the Stanford Graduate School of Business, University of Chicago Booth School of Business, and the Wharton School of the University of Pennsylvania.
+Bloomberg describes it as a nationwide chapter-based association of business school students who "double down on" capitalism.
+As of 2026, the organization said it had chapters at 33 business schools.

 Created in 2006, the institute's Veritas Fund for Higher Education was a donor advised fund that invested in universities and professors.
 The fund invested in courses related to western civilization, the American founding, and political economy.